-Well after 10 years of working in this industry, I wanted to share some of the reasons and insight into why this might happen and how you can learn to not take it personally but also reflect on what happened and hopefully learn from it.
+Well after almost 14 years of working in this industry, I wanted to share some of the reasons and insight into why this might happen and how you can learn to not take it personally but also reflect on what happened and hopefully learn from it.

-This is the same way many coaches have to look at recruits as well, and not just for how they feel about them but also how the rest of the team will feel as well.
-Some coaches put more of an emphasis on this type of personality match and team chemistry, while others don’t as much, so just keep that in mind as you may have some coaches who decide it’s not a good fit for you but may feel differently about someone else.
+Some coaches put more of an emphasis on this type of personality match and team chemistry, while others don’t as much, so just keep that in mind as you may have some coaches who decide it’s not a good fit for you even if your scores are good enough, but they may feel differently about someone else.

-Coaches have BOSSES and SALARIES that they must answer to with every decision they make.
-Sometimes they have to follow administration orders to maintain a certain roster number, or diversity factor, or academic standards.
-Sometimes they have alumni demands or requests that they need to fulfill.
+Sometimes they have alumni demands or requests that they are obligated to fulfill.
 Golf is not a sport that generates a profit in college so fundraising, endowments, and donations are a HUGE part of what keeps the program thriving so in some cases a coach needs to make a decision based on factors that aren’t always in their total control nor made public.

 There are many other examples and reasons why decisions are made that don’t always make sense but these are just a few that I see happen through the process.

 So what can you do about being rejected or not offered to turn it into a positive?
-First of all, DON’T TAKE IT PERSONALLY!
-Don’t let the first thing you do is to take it personally and let it hurt your confidence, feelings, or self-esteem because you really may not know the real reason behind why you weren’t recruited or offered a spot.
+First of all, don’t take it personally!
+Don’t let the first thing you do is take it personally and let it hurt your confidence, feelings, or self-esteem because you really may not know the real reason why you weren’t recruited or offered a spot.
 There could be much more to the story than you will ever know or understand.

 - Did you prepare well for conversations with the coach?